SSgt Jacob Pope

 Jake’s injuries have not stopped him from coaching Addison’s soccer team.
 Now that he is living in a barrier-free home, he has the ability to be even more physically active.
 He also has enough space to work on cars, a hobby that has helped in his recovery.
 The financial freedom of the home allows Jake to continue his college education.
 He is currently enrolled at the University of North Carolina Wilmington working toward his bachelor’s degree in K-5 education from the University of North Carolina Wilmington and he is now a first-grade teacher at a local elementary school.

 Jake is most thankful to Homes For Our Troops donors for the opportunity to be a better father to Addison.
-“I see this house as a way for me to continue to be an independent father to my daughter, and there is nothing more important to me than that,” he says.
+“This house is a way for me to continue to be an independent father to my daughter, and there is nothing more important to me than that,” he says.